Svensson-Lab/AlphaLigand/README.md

 The collection of scripts in this repository predicts the structures of protein-multimers using lists of fasta files in a directory using [Slurm](https://slurm.schedmd.com/documentation.html).
-This is the release for AlphaFold version 2.3.1
+This is the release for AlphaFold version 2.3.1.
+See here for [v2.2.4](https://github.com/Svensson-Lab/run-hpc-alphafold/releases/tag/v2.2.4)
 ## Installation
 Install miniconda:
 ```